esgomezm/microscopy-dl-suite-tf/README.md

 ```
 python microscopy-dl-suite-tf/dl-suite/test.py 'microscopy-dl-suite-tf/examples/config/config_mobilenet_lstm_5.json'
 ```
+## Cell tracking from the instance segmentations
+Videos with instance segmentations can be easily tracked with [TrackMate](https://imagej.net/plugins/trackmate/).
+TrackMate is compatible with cell splitting, merging, and gap filling, making it suitable for the task.

+The cells in our 2D videos exit and enter the focus plane, so we fill part of the gaps caused by these irregularities.
+We apply a Gaussian filter along the time axis on the segmented output images.
+The filtered result is merged with the output masks of the model as follows: all binary masks are preserved, and the positive values of the filtered image are included as additional masks.
+Those objects smaller than 100 pixels are discarded.

+This processing is contained in the file `tracking.py`, in the section called `Process the binary images and create instance segmentations`.
+TrackMate outputs a new video with the information of the tracks given as uniquely labelled cells.
+Then, such information can be merged witht he original segmentation (without the temporal interpolation), using the code section `Merge tracks and segmentations`.

+# Technicalities
 ## Available model architectures

 - `'mobilenet_mobileunet_lstm'`: A pretrained mobilenet in the encoder with skip connections to the decoder of a mobileunet and a ConvLSTM layer at the end that will make the entire architecture recursive.